Peter Blachstein: Family provenance, early years and education

 Peter Blachstein was born in Dresden.
 His father, Max Blachstein, was a businessman who worked in the textiles sector.
 His mother, Gertrud Blachstein (born Gertrud Welsch), worked as a librarian.
 As he was growing up the family lived at George-Bähr-Straße 4, a city centre address.
 Between 1917 and 1929 Blachstein attended the local junior and secondary schools ("Volksschulle" & "Gymnasium") but, unusually with this type of school, he left without passing his school leaving exams ("Abitur").
 Still in 1929, he embarked on a traineeship in the book trade, but quickly abandoned this.
 By now he had resolved to become a journalist.
-He applied for and obtained a special dispensation from the regional Ministry of Economics to enroll at the Dresden Technical Academy ("Technische Hochschule") despite never having completed his school exams.
+He applied for and obtained a special dispensation from the regional Ministry of Economics to enroll at the Technische Hochschule Dresden) despite never having completed his school exams.
 He studied here between 1929 and 1933, focusing on Economics and Germanistics, which included significant study of history and literature.
 He also found time to attend lectures at Dresden's theatre school: he was thereby a "guest student" with Erich Ponto (drama), Josef Gielen (theatre direction) and Fritz Busch (opera).